rmoktad/Tip-Calculator/README.md

 ## Raaisa Moktader

 **Tippy** computes the tip and total amount for a bill.
 The app uses the base amount and tip percentage to calculate the amount owed, and it also describes the quality of service based on the tip.
+The app also allows the user to specify a budget that the user would like to stay under for the new amount (tip and total combined), alerting the user through a color change of the total to indicate when the budget has been exceeded.

 Time spent: **2** hours spent in total